ilijak11/master_thesis_etf_2025_SEV-SNP_TPM2/README.md

 * qemu/kvm modifications,
 * Makefile to run commands for instantiating CVMs

-Complete SNPGuard documentation can be foung [here](https://github.com/SNPGuard/snp-guard/blob/main/README.md)
+Complete SNPGuard documentation can be found [here](https://github.com/SNPGuard/snp-guard/blob/main/README.md).

 This project provides modifications to enumerated tools and furher adds **vTPM** attestation capability to existing RUST attestation binaries to **initramfs**
 The vTPM is emulated in guest using **swtpm**.
 Initramfs has access to /dev/tpm0 and is able to generate a quote over PCR values.